aabbtree77/miniguestlog/README.md

 The code still lacks ("left as an exercise to the reader"):

-- Authentication, which needs yet another service.
-[Clerk](https://clerk.com/pricing) is very expensive beyond 10K users.
-If one is too popular too soon, those two cents per monthly active user can be worse than any DDoS.
+- Authentication.
+[Clerk](https://clerk.com/pricing) is dangerous.
+If one becomes too popular too soon, those two cents per monthly active user can be worse than any DDoS.
+Pay per user is also totally unsuitable for a wide range of apps such as exam testing/proctoring.

 - Abstraction/clean up into a service or library.

 - Throttle (request rate limiting), progressive loading (if the list is large)...

+No need for any of these as one can find some pretty "clones" of Google Analytics on [Clone-Wars](https://github.com/GorvGoyl/Clone-Wars).
+[Ackee](https://github.com/electerious/Ackee?tab=readme-ov-file) is even MIT-licensed.

 ## References